The disturbing and bizarre disappearances on Auckland's west coast beaches

 On the morning of Friday, March 24, 2017, Kim left her Ponsonby flat and went shopping at a Countdown on Williamson Ave, buying some snacks.
 The supermarket’s CCTV footage confirms this last known sighting of her.

 She had told her flatmates that she was going for a run at Piha.
 When she didn’t return that evening, they drove the route from the city to the beach to try to find her.
 They reported her missing around 8 pm that evening.
-Her bright-yellow Hyundai Getz was found five hours later in the Log Race Rd car park, close to the start of the loop track, just where Cherie’s car had been found, with her mobile phone still inside.
+Five hours later, her bright-yellow Hyundai Getz was found in the Log Race Rd car park, close to the start of the loop track, just where Cherie’s car had been found, with her mobile phone still inside.

 Police immediately started a search in the area around Log Race Rd and down the Ahu Ahu track with ground teams and helicopters.
-Forty police and Land Search and Rescue (LandSAR) personnel were soon committed to the operation, which was hampered by low cloud and rain.
+Forty police and Land Search and Rescue (LandSAR) personnel were soon committed to the operation, which was hampered by low clouds and rain.
 Several abseilers searched the cliff face.
-The coast was thoroughly searched using a police helicopter and lifeguards did the same on IRBs on the sea.
+The coast was thoroughly searched using a police helicopter, and lifeguards did the same on IRBs in the sea.

-By Sunday, March 26m there were drones deployed in the area but nothing was found.
+By Sunday, March 26, drones had been deployed in the area, but nothing had been found.
 Shoreline searches were then organized with the locals at Karekare and Piha.
 But there was no sign of the runner Kim, and just like Cherie, she had vanished into thin air.

 Rachel Vousden, Cherie’s sister-in-law said after Kim’s disappearance, I’ve been out there every year, and it’s the same as it was.
 You follow the track.
 It’s very hard to go off the track, it’s very dense bush.”
 She reckoned something didn’t add up about the disappearances.
 “If they are falling into the ocean,” she said of the two missing women, “why is nothing floating up?
 Why is nothing showing up?”